fabulous-dev/Fabulous/README.md

     match msg with
     | Pressed -> { model with Pressed = true }

-/// The dynamic 'view' function giving updated content for the page let view (model: Model) dispatch =
+/// The view function giving updated content for the page let view (model: Model) dispatch =
     if model.Pressed then
         Xaml.Label(text="I was pressed!")